 After waiting at least 60 seconds, turn the control knob back to the ‘Auto’ position.
 The generator will run through a quick diagnostic check.
 In many cases, this reset is all that’s needed to clear the red light.
 If the light turns green, you’re all set.
 If it stays red, it’s time to move on to the next step.

-Test the Battery and Reduce the Electrical Load
+Step 3: Test the Battery & Reduce the Load

 A weak or failing battery is another frequent culprit behind a red light warning.
 Start by inspecting the battery connections.
 Make sure they are clean, tight, and free of corrosion.
 A loose connection can prevent the battery from charging properly or delivering enough power.
 If the terminals look good, the battery itself might be the issue.
 If it’s several years old or won’t hold a charge, it likely needs to be replaced.
 This is a common task during a professional generator service and repair visit.